isaacnmm/pestpolicy-hugo2XX/content/posts/2025-05-19-do-spiders-have-brains.markdown

 of
 [spider foggers](https://pestpolicy.com/best-fogger-for-spiders/)
 .
 **But, do spiders have brains?
 Well, technically, spiders have no brains in the manner anatomy defines "brains".
 However, the arachnids have neural/ nerve cell clusters filling up many spaces in the spider's cephalothorax.
-Notably, the"brains" of some spiders like Jumping spiders tend to extend down in their legs. **
+Notably, the"brains" of some spiders like Jumping spiders tend to extend down in their legs.Â **
 ## Details: Do Spiders Have Brains??
 It would require a big brain for the small spiders to have such magnificent web-weaving prowess and weave webs that are even bigger than the arachnids.
 A recent